Regularized Exponentially Tilted Empirical Likelihood for Bayesian Inference: Simulation

+The resulting \({p}\)-values are reported in \cref{tab:mb}, and \cref{fig:qq} displays the quantile-quantile plots for the distribution of \({H}\) versus \({U(0, 1)}\) when \({n} = {5}\), \({s} = {5}\), and \({\tau_n} = {1}\).
 The plots highlight the differences in the tails of the distributions that are not apparent from the \({p}\)-values alone.
-With a smaller sample size of \({n} = {5}\), \({\textnormal{RETEL}}\) tends to show a closer conformity to \({U(0, 1)}\) compared to ETEL and AETEL.
+With a smaller sample size of \({n} = {5}\), RETEL tends to show a closer conformity to \({U(0, 1)}\) compared to ETEL and AETEL.
 The impact of a larger prior variance (\({s} = {5}\)) and a larger \({p_c(\theta)}\) (\({\tau_n} = {\log n}\)) becomes more apparent when \({n} = {50}\).
 As the sample size increases, the differences between the posterior distributions of the methods become negligible.
 All of the methods provide an excellent approximation to the null distribution when \({n}\) is \({50}\) or more.
-We emphasize that the Kolmogorov--Smirnov tests are based on a sample of \({\num{10000}}\) replicates and so are able to pick up quite small departures from the uniform distribution.
-Additional plots for the full results are provided in Section 8 in the supplementary materials.
+We emphasize that the Kolmogorov-Smirnov tests are based on a sample of \({\num{10000}}\) replicates and so are able to pick up quite small departures from the uniform distribution.
+Additional plots for the full results are provided in the Supplementary Material.

 Next, we investigate the frequentist properties of the posterior intervals obtained from RETEL.
 We consider a true mean parameter value \({\theta_0} = {0}\) and generate \({n}\) observations from \({N(0, 1)}\).
 Using the logistic prior distribution described earlier, we compute \({95\%}\) posterior credible interval for \({\theta}\) using each of the four methods.
 This procedure is repeated \(\num{10000}\) times for different combinations of \({n} \in {\{5, 20, 50, 100\}}\), \({s} \in {\{0.5, 1, 5\}}\), and \({l} \in {\{0, 2\}}\), while fixing \({\tau_n}\) at \({\log n}\).
 We then calculate the coverage rate and average length of the central credible intervals.